gsspdev/emdb_lib/108-Principles-Emma-Dearborn.md

 evg = everything
 ```

-(47) Write the letter y to represent medial or final -ary, -ery, -iry, -ory, -ury (and sometimes variations such as -airy and -ari-).
+(47) [Partially Implemented[ Write the letter y to represent medial or final -ary, -ery, -iry, -ory, -ury (and sometimes variations such as -airy and -ari-).

 ```
 fy = fairy             nfyx = nefarious